Introducing Barrington Library

 Using the Library building

-You are welcome to use Barrington Library to study, but you will need to book your seat in advance.
-You can also our click and collect service to borrow items from our print collection, and we are happy to post them to you if you are studying part-time or online and live more than 10 miles away from the site.
-Find out more about these bookable services
+You are welcome to use Barrington Library to study – there are both individual study spaces and bookable group study rooms.
+You can browse and borrow items from our print collection in person, or we are happy to post print items to you if you are studying part-time or online and live more than 10 miles away from the site.
+Find out more about these services

 Follow us!

-You can also ask us questions and get in touch with us via Facebook and Twitter.
+You can also ask us questions and get in touch with us via Twitter and Instagram.

 Categories & Tags: